natanielmendes/nataniel-portfolio/README.md

 ## Introduction

-This project goes through my certifications, academic and recent work experiences.
+This project lists my certifications, academic and recent work experiences.

 The website is publicly accessible from https://nataniel.me or https://natanielmendes.com